TrayanStefanov/CookBook/README.md

 # CookBook Website

   A personal Cookbook for saving recipes so as to not forget them.
 This website was coded with VScode.
   It is localy hosted.
-No database is included at this time.
+Alpha version.

 ## Specifications